Skip to main content

 Manousheh

-Lebanese-style flatbread pizza topped with zaatar, cheese, or labneh.
-Popular breakfast on the go.
+Lebanese-style flatbread topped with zaatar, cheese, or labneh, folded and eaten on the way to work.

 Allergens: